|Location:||Grand Cape Mount County, Liberia|

 The ICM’s decision now opens the door to a formal mediation process between the mining company and the affected communities.
 Complainants believe the mediation process presents an opportunity to secure full and fair redress for all of the harms and losses they have suffered, hold the company to its prior agreements with communities and prevent future harm as the mine continues to expand.

 Inclusive Development International also traced the gold from Liberia, discovering links to major U.S. brands.
-Gold from the New Liberty mine was previously refined at the PAMP SA refinery in Switzerland.
+Company disclosures revealed that gold from the New Liberty mine was refined at MKS PAMP refinery in Switzerland.
 This refinery is subject to a number of standards requiring due diligence on human rights issues in the supply chain.
 These include the Responsible Gold Guidance of the London Bullion Market Association, to which members are required to adhere to in order to access the market.
-The PAMP refinery supplies gold to some of the largest brand names in the world, including Alphabet, Apple, Microsoft, Walt Disney, Starbucks and others.
+The PAMP refinery supplies gold to some of the largest brand names in the world, including Alphabet, Apple, Disney, Starbucks and others.
 Following the onset of the Covid-19 pandemic in 2020, our researchers found that the gold from the New Liberty mine started being flown to Istanbul, Turkey.
-From there, we believe it is transported to one of two gold refineries located in Istanbul, the Istanbul Gold Refinery and the Nadir Metal Rafineri, both of which are members of the London Bullion Market’s Good Delivery List.
-These two refineries supply gold to a number of multinational consumer brands, including Apple, Macy’s and Alphabet.
+From there, we believe it is transported to the Nadir Metal Rafineri, which is also a member of the London Bullion Market’s Good Delivery List and supplies gold to a number of multinational consumer brands, including Apple, Macy’s and Alphabet.
 These brands also disclose in recent conflict minerals reports to the U.S. Securities and Exchange Commission that they may be sourcing gold from Liberia.